meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 For this purpose, the registries allow investors to use their wallet to allocate some of their asset holdings to a settlement for a fixed amount of time.
-Once all allocations required for a settlement are present, the settlement executor submits the one Daml transaction that triggers all of the transfers.
+Once all allocations required for a settlement are present, the app executing the settlement submits the one Daml transaction that triggers all of the transfers.

 More concretely, the standard specifies APIs that enable apps and wallets to